Tamil Nadu diaspora: Modern Migration (1800 - 1950)

-Modern Migration (1950 - present)
+Contemporary Migration (1950 - present)

 In the second half of the 20th century, around 3.5 million Tamils emigrated from Tamil Nadu as skilled professionals, workers to various parts of India like Bangalore, Mumbai, Andaman Islands and also countries like UAE, USA, Singapore and so on.
 Some of them got citizenship of respective countries but still having strong family and cultural ties with Tamil Nadu, than those who migrated before 1950, who lost touch with their ancestral links in Tamil Nadu.

 Bangalore city have a large Tamil population.
 It was built in 1537, and became split between its Kannadiga and Tamil residents in the 19th century.
 In 1991, 28% of Bangalore population of 4 million (i.e. 1.1 million) spoke Tamil. but dropped to 14% (1.5 million) in the 2011 census.
 Portion of them trace their ancestry to the large number of Tamil speaking soldiers, suppliers and workers who were brought into the Bangalore Civil and Military Station, by the British Army, after the fall of Tippu Sultan.

 Andaman and Nicobar Islands has about 100,000 Tamils.
 The Tamil speaking people of the Andaman and Nicobar islands are commonly known as the Madrasi (after Madras, erstwhile name of Tamil Nadu).
 Andaman Tamils, like Bangalore Tamils having a strong ties with Mainland Tamils of Tamil Nadu through marriages, cultural, religious and linguistic ties.

 Singapore is home to about 600,000 Tamils, among them 410,000 are recent migrants from Tamil Nadu as of 2015.
 The recent immigrants were distinct from Tamil-speaking native Singaporeans.
 Singapore has emerged as the most preferred destination among migrants from Tamil Nadu.
 A study in 2015 revealed that 410,000 of the 2.2 million Tamil diaspora were residing in Singapore.
 Early Tamil people of Singapore migrated from Tamil Nadu from as early as the 1820s.
 Recent decades thousands of Tamil people from Tamil Nadu migrating to Singapore for job prospects.
 Tamil Language is one of the four official languages in Singapore.
 Singapore has dedicated Tamil Newspaper, Television and Radio station funded by Government of Singapore to promote Tamil language.

 In the United States, there are 300,000 Tamils emigrated from Tamil Nadu living, among them 132,000 were Citizens(2010 US Census) Central New Jersey contains the largest population concentration of Indian Americans of Tamil descent.
 New Jersey houses Tamil associations including its own Tamil Sangam.
 Sizeable Tamil populations and various Tamil organisations have also developed in the New York City Metropolitan Area and the Washington Metropolitan Area, as well as on the West Coast in the Silicon Valley, where there are Tamil associations such as the Bay Area Tamil Manram.